Cheesy, comforting, delicious parsnip gratin makes for a great side dish to share with others.

 - ½ tablespoon butter for greasing a casserole dish

-Steam half a head of cauliflower until soft when poked with a fork (about 10 minutes).
+Steam half a head of cauliflower until soft when poked with a fork (about 5 to 8 minutes).
+Drain the cauliflower and set aside to cool.

-Peel the parsnips and slice them thinly using a mandolin slicer or simply slice them very thinly (and carefully)with a knife.
+Peel the parsnips and slice them thinly using a mandoline slicer or simply slice them very thinly (and carefully)with a sharp knife.

-Combine the cauliflower, milk, flour, salt, nutmeg and thyme in a blender.
+Once the cauliflower is cool, combine the steamed cauliflower, milk, flour, salt, nutmeg and thyme in a blender.
 Blend until combined

 Crack the egg into the cauliflower/milk mixture and blend just enough to combine (this should make just over 3 cups worth of mixture).